SSpeights/PowerShellGuide/prepare-your-script.md

 # Document what you are going to do before coding \(a little\)

 No. you don't have to do like this if you don't want to.
-But, scripts are in a sense just like code and it is good when other people can understand what a script is for - maybe they can use it too.
+But, scripts are just like code in other languages and it is good when other people can understand what a script is for - maybe they can use it too.
 Also, if you take the time to elaborate the tasks that your script should perform, i.e. if you think about if first and make a plan, you'll probably write a better script.
 Not only will other folks understand your script better - you will too.
 This is a good way to plan your script, especially if you're are just getting started with PS.

 ## Create a template